uvop/memorix/docs/content/en/docs/concepts/data.md

 In the [Quick start]({{< relref "quick-start" >}}) guide we got to put a simple string value in and out of the in-memory cache, here we'll learn how to define more complicated data structures.

-All the data transported through Memorix is parsed to and from JSON format, so to support that we introduced couple of ways to define your data (again, inspired by [GraphQL](https://graphql.org/graphql-js/basic-types/)).
+All the data transported through Memorix is parsed to and from JSON format, so to support that we introduced several of ways to define your data (again, inspired by [GraphQL](https://graphql.org/graphql-js/basic-types/)).

 ## Primitive